grapestone5321/Kaggle-CDP-Unlocking-Climate-Solutions/README.md

 It aims to make environmental reporting and risk management a business norm, driving disclosure, insight, and action towards a sustainable economy.

 Since 2002 over 8,400 companies have publicly disclosed environmental information through CDP.

+### PROBLEM STATEMENT

+- Develop a methodology for calculating key performance indicators (KPIs) that relate to the environmental and social issues that are discussed in the CDP survey data.

+- Leverage external data sources and thoroughly discuss the intersection between environmental issues and social issues.

+- Mine information to create automated insight generation demonstrating whether city and corporate ambitions take these factors into account.

+### Overview of the Data:
+The CDP dataset consists of publicly available responses to 3 different surveys:

+(1) corporate climate change disclosures;

+(2) corporate water security disclosures; and

+(3) disclosures from cities.
+Data is available for 2018, 2019, and 2020, along with a small collection of supplementary datasets.

+A starter notebook demonstrates how to load and work with the data.

 ## Modelling
 ### What next?